OpenLiberty/sample-langchain4j/tools/README.md

 # LangChain4j in Jakarta EE and MicroProfile

 This example demonstrates LangChain4j in a Jakarta EE / MicroProfile application on Open Liberty.
 The application is a chatbot built with LangChain4j and uses Jakarta CDI, Jakarta RESTful Web Services, Jakarta WebSocket, MicroProfile Config, MicroProfile Metrics, and MicroProfile OpenAPI features.
-The application can use models from either GitHub, Ollama, Mistral AI or Google AI.
+The application can use models from either GitHub, Ollama, or Mistral AI.

 ## Prerequisites: